pratikunterwegs/pathomove/README.md

 A basic working example of how to use this package can be found in the script in the `vignettes` directory, `vignettes/basic_usage.Rmd`.

 **Note:** In order to have completely reproducible simulations, it is necessary to run the simulation in single-threaded mode.
-Multi-threaded simualtion runs are _not_ reproducible.
+Multi-threaded simulation runs are _not_ reproducible.

 The basic workflow for the package is: